 Note: If you've legally changed your name across documents inconsistently, bring supporting documents that link them together, filling in the gaps.

 The rules and fees related to changing the name on your passport depend on its age.
 The newer, the easier and cheaper.
 Here's the breakdown:

 When mailing DS-5504 or DS-82, include your current passport and name change document.
 DS-82's fee is $110 (passport book), $30 (card only), or $140 (book and card).

 File DS-11 at a passport acceptance facility.
 Bring proof of identity, citizenship, and name change.
 The fee is $145 (passport book), $65 (card only), or $175 (book and card).

 Note: Expedited service costs $60 extra.

-Caution: COVID-19's impact on passport operations has extended routine processing times from four to 14 weeks.
-Or 10 weeks for $60 expedited service.
+Caution: COVID-19's impact on passport operations has extended routine processing times from eight to 11 weeks.
+Or five to seven weeks for $60 expedited service.

 After you've finished notifying the preceding government agencies, there remains a wealth of minor documents to amend: